Senate confirms general to lead Air Force, clearing way for first black service chief in U.S. history

 “Gen. Brown’s unrivaled leadership, operational experience, and global perspective will prove crucial as we continue modernizing the Air Force to meet tomorrow’s national security challenges and protect our nation," she said.

-Brown is a graduate of Texas Tech University and was commissioned through the Junior Reserve Officers’ Training Corps (JROTC).
-Like many Air Force chiefs, Goldfein and his two predecessors, Mark Welsh and Norton Schwartz, were both Air Force Academy graduates.
+Brown is a graduate of Texas Tech University and was commissioned through the Reserve Officers’ Training Corps (ROTC).
+Like many Air Force chiefs, Goldfein and his two predecessors, Mark Welsh and Norton Schwartz, were Air Force Academy graduates.

 The military has had black four-star officers before, including Army Gen. Colin Powell, who served as chairman of the Joint Chiefs of Staff from 1989 to 1993.
-But none, including Powell, has ever led one of the military’s branches of service.
+But Brown will be the first to lead a military service branch.